What is the harmonica?

 - Weight: 185 gr.

 The Hohner Chrometta 12C48 is made of brass and ABS plastic, the same materials as the Thomann Chromatic 64 Harp.
 As described above, brass is an excellent material with a high resistance to moisture.
-It has a housing made of nickel-plated brass, which is much harder, more stable and resistant to oxidation than ordinary brass.
+It has a cover made of nickel-plated brass, which is much harder, more stable and resistant to oxidation than ordinary brass.

 The tabs are also made of nickel-plated brass which guarantees the highest resistance to salivary flow.
-Therefore, since it is moisture oxidation, you should not worry about this harmonica.

 The transition of the notes is a delight: almost imperceptibly it manages to pass between octaves with an enviable ease and sweetness.
 The same is true for the low frequencies: it has a lot of presence and the brightness is strong, consistent and stable.
 On the other hand, the versatility of this instrument is such that with a high level technique you can produce the sensation of very high notes.